Security and privacy

 Tella Android

-- Number of successful unlock events.
+- Number of new installations.

 - Number of visits (triggered every time someone enters any Tella Web instance).